itdagene-ntnu/itdagene-docs/docs/utils/interest.md

 #### Webform

-*All commands under should be run from the folder itdagene-interest*
+_All commands under should be run from the folder itdagene-interest_

-- `REACT_APP_RECAPTCHA_SITEKEY`: The site recatcha key consumed by the form component
+- `REACT_APP_RECAPTCHA_SITEKEY`: The site recaptcha key consumed by the form component
 - `REACT_APP_YEAR`: What year of itdagene should this form be

 ```zsh